Chigg/Chigg.github.io/_posts/2018-06-18-Simulating 6th - Instagram API.md

 # What's next?

 Well, considering the likes data is simulated, the next natural steps for this project would be to flesh it out as an app and get it approved.
 Furthermore, there are no controls for adhereing to Instagram's ratelimit.
 The API doesn't provide a way to check for rate limit, and it seems as if Instagram has undergone a lot of changes recently regarding how many queries they are actually allowing developers.
+There's a lot of misinformation currently about how many queries there are.

-One way to do that would be creating a counter based on whatever instagram's rate limit actually is. `out_data = requests.get(request_url).json()` and the equivalent code for each of the other types of queries would need to be gated according to a global counter.
+One way to adhere to the ratelimit would be creating a counter based on whatever instagram's rate limit actually is. `out_data = requests.get(request_url).json()` and the equivalent code for each of the other types of queries would need to be gated according to a global counter.
 You'd run into the same problems as discussed in [Twitter - Social Network Analysis 1](https://chigg.github.io/Twitter-SNA/).
 Ultimately, you wouldn't be able to detect API ratelimit changes dynamically, which means if the ratelimit changed, you'd need to alter the counter manually.

 Considering the scope of this project, however, I don't think it's really necessary.
 We don't really query that much at all during data collection while looking for locations, and we don't query at all when getting average likes.